goekberkk/Verlet_Integration_Time_Evolution_Operator/README.md

 - Contact checks use `x_left + D_left/2` vs. `x_right - D_right/2`.
 - On contact, post-impact velocities are computed by elastic 1D formulas and positions are corrected to remove overlap.

-### Time-Evolution Operator

-- Builds state matrix `A` for the linear spring–mass system.
-- Advances with `U = expm(A * dt)`.
-- Applies collision handling in physical coordinates.
-- Re-maps back to the offset state used in `A`.

 ---

 ## 🎞️ Animation